-Potential impacts from climate change in the Eastern Sierra include flooding, a substantially reduced snowpack, and related economic impacts due to declines in tourism.
 There is a need to assess potential related effects on the transportation system, to determine whether there are critical assets that should be protected, and then to develop and implement adaptation strategies to address those potential impacts.

-Resource Efficient Transportation System/Greenhouse Gas Reduction
+Resource-Efficient Transportation System/Greenhouse Gas Reduction

 Mono County had developed a Resource Efficiency Plan (REP) in order to identify the most effective and appropriate greenhouse gas (GHG) emissions reduction strategies.
-The plan includes: (1) a baseline GHG emissions inventory, (2) a GHG emissions forecast and reduction target, (3) policies and programs to achieve the adopted target, and (4) a monitoring program.
+The plan includes: 1) a baseline GHG emissions inventory; 2) a GHG emissions forecast and reduction target; 3) policies and programs to achieve the adopted target; and 4) a monitoring program.
 The REP is incorporated by reference in this RTP; policies and objectives included in the Plan have been included in the policy section of this RTP.
+Policies addressing issues related to climate adaptation including flooding, reduced snowpack (and water availability), economic issues, and ecosystems and biodiversity, are contained in the Mono County General Plan Land Use Element and Conservation/Open Space Element.